 2.)
 Identify which section of the Student Conduct Code is being violated and assess the appropriate sanctions.
 Complete the letter as specified.

 3.)
 Meet with the student to discuss the incident and the sanctions that are being applied to the student.

-If the student refuses to sign because he/she does not believe he/she is responsible for the violation or that the sanctions are inappropriate, the letter should be returned to Judicial Affairs and the student will begin the academic conduct review board process, coordinated by the Judicial Affairs office.
+If the student refuses to sign because they do not believe they are responsible for the violation or that the sanctions are appropriate, the letter should be returned to Judicial Affairs and the student will begin the academic conduct review board process, coordinated by the Judicial Affairs office.
 Follow-up will occur individually with the student and faculty member to further explain the process.